Rengo-Labs/uniswap-casper-router/CONTRIBUTING.md

 ## Contributing to Uniswap V2 Core - Casper Blockchain

-All contributions to this repository from September 9, 2021 on are considered to be licensed under MIT License.
+All contributions to this repository from September 9, 2021 on are considered to be licensed under GNU License.

 Workflow for bug fixes:
 * Check open issues and unmerged pull requests to make sure the topic is not already covered elsewhere